arseniyturin/SGD-From-Scratch/README.md

-## Correlative Between Price and Income
+## Correlation Between Price and Income

 Visually we can determine what kind of accuracy we can expect from the models.